 "The entire world is becoming an archipelago” – Édouard Glissant (1997:194)

-What is an Island? is an art-education project developed out of the BA in visual art degree on Sherkin Island in 2017 and culminated in a large-scale art-education event at the Skibbereen Arts festival in July 2018.
+What is an Island? developed out of the BA in Visual Art Degree Programme on Sherkin Island in 2017 and culminated in a large-scale art-education event at the Skibbereen Arts Festival in July 2018.

 What is an Island? is a partnership event, developed by the BAVA on Sherkin Island @ Dublin School of Creative Arts and GradCAM (DIT), in partnership with CREATE: National Development Agency for Collaborative Arts and Uillinn: West Cork Arts Centre, to present a series of seminars, workshops and exhibitions exploring Art & Archipelagic Thinking in the 21st Century.

 Check out Peter Murray's review of What is an Island?
-Art and Archipelagic Thinking in the 21st Century for Circa:-
+Art and Archipelagic Thinking in the 21st Century for Circa 2018:-

-Immram is an art manoeuvres collaboration with Marianne Adams, Sheelagh Broderick, Jennifer Corcoran, Moze Jacobs, Brendan McCormack, Eleanor Murray, & Peter Tadd.
+Immram is an art manoeuvres collaboration with Marianne Adams, Sheelagh Broderick, Jennifer Corcoran, Moze Jacobs, Brendan McCormack, Eleanor Murray and Peter Tadd.
 Drone video by Colin Hickey, Orchid Pictures.
 Watch the video below.